 Therapy intake forms are often the first step to ensuring quality, continued care for patients.

-Therapy intake forms are often the first step to ensuring quality, continued care for patients
+In e-mental health, therapy intake forms are often the first step to ensuring quality, continued care for patients.

 Because information from a form is added to their patient file or Electronic Medical Record (EMR), together with other assessments made by the therapist, any collected data is transferred along with it when patients change therapists.

 In this scenario, patients don’t necessarily have to begin their therapeutic journey from scratch; a lot of valuable data is now on file, allowing their new therapist to continue treatment.

 - Their current condition.

 Still, it’s advised never to assume all information in older intake forms is correct.

 The new therapist should revisit the initial psychological intake form to update patient information.
 Some of the data may not be applicable anymore, and such things can affect the treatment design.